taling21/web3test/README.md

 To run the code, compile and execute the code on a suitable platform , and input the name and money required.
 The details of the most suitable lender will be displayed.For CMD, type 'python file_name.py'

+The Loaning system implemented is centralized, as the 'bank' acts as the exchange.
+The bank has the data of all lenders, and it is the bank which has decided the algorithm for loaning system.
+All transactions are intermediated by the bank, hence it is a centralized system.

+Demerits of a centralized system :
+ You don’t own a private key that gives you access to your wallet.

+ Furthermore, the exchange determines which coins they list for trading or how much fees you have to pay to trade using their exchange.

+ You don’t truly own your cryptocurrencies when trading via a centralized exchange.

+ Moreover, you are subject to the rules a centralized exchange imposes on you.